elf4j/elf4j-provider/README.md

 The default front buffer capacity is 262,144 log entries/events (hydrated in-memory objects), and the default back buffer capacity is 256 log events (in bytes).
-If that does not fit your needs, one way to adjust the capacities would be to first set the front buffer to the capacity your host environment can afford for logging; this can be the larger/dominant capacity between the two; then start to test and adjust the back buffer capacity for best possible overall throughput of the system.
-It usually does not take a large back buffer to batch the bytes flushed to the out stream.
-It is also possible to set both buffer capacities to zero (0); this would simulate a synchronous logging, whose throughput may be a useful reference for comparison.
-To some extent, "performance is a choice".
+If that does not fit your needs, one way to adjust the capacities would be to first set the front buffer to the capacity your host environment can afford for logging (this can be the larger/dominant capacity between the two); then start to test and adjust the back buffer capacity for best possible overall throughput of the system.
+It usually does not take a large back buffer to batch the bytes flushed to the out stream, given the throughput limit of the logging thread.
+It is also possible to set both buffer capacities to zero (0);
+this would simulate a synchronous logging, whose throughput may be a useful reference for comparison.
+To some extent, " performance is a choice".

-Note that more down-line flushes may happen than what the back buffer is configured, depending on the actual channel and destination e.g. the stdout console stream may flush on every line of text, and stderr may flush every character.
+Note that more down-line flushes may happen than what the back buffer is configured for, depending on the actual channel and destination.
+For example, the stdout console stream may flush on every line of text, and stderr may flush on every character.

 The standard stream destinations are often redirected/replaced by the host environment or user, in which case further manoeuvres may help channel performance.
 For example, if the target repository is a log file on disk, then